By Denise McCarty

 The stamp was issued Feb.
 2 in time for use on Valentine greetings, as well as wedding invitations throughout the year.
 It is nondenominated with an “N,” indicating that it pays the basic national rate.

-In An Post’s new-issue bulletin The Collector, the design by the firm Zero-G is described as featuring an illustratio in gold “of a love heart surrounding the two lovebirds kissing.”
+The firm Zero-G designed the stamp.
+In An Post’s new-issue bulletin The Collector, the design is described as featuring an illustration in gold “of a love heart surrounding the two lovebirds kissing.”

 The bulletin also said: “While the term ‘lovebirds’ is regularly used to describe an openly affectionate couple, in reality the lovebird is a very small African and Madagascan parrot with mainly green plumage and usually a red, peach or black face.
 What makes them so unusual is the affectionate behaviour of mated birds.”

 Cartor printed the stamps by offset-lithography in booklets of 10.